swgee/Responder/README.md

-# Responder/MultiRelay #
+# Responder/MultiRelay - Windows Edition #

-IPv6/IPv4 LLMNR/NBT-NS/mDNS Poisoner and NTLMv1/2 Relay.
+IPv6/IPv4 LLMNR/NBT-NS/mDNS Poisoner and NTLMv1/2 Relay for Windows.

 Author: Laurent Gaffie <laurent.gaffie@gmail.com >  https://g-laurent.blogspot.com

+## IMPORTANT NOTICE ##

+This version has been modified to work exclusively on Windows.
+It is not compatible with Unix/Linux systems.

 ## Intro ##

-Responder is an LLMNR, NBT-NS and MDNS poisoner.
+Responder is an LLMNR, NBT-NS and MDNS poisoner designed specifically for Windows environments.

 ## Features ##